 BIO 360 -

-An introduction to the pathophysiology associated with the disease states of the human body.
+(4 credits) An introduction to the pathophysiology associated with the disease states of the human body.
 The focus of the course will be on disruptions in homeostasis as the result of organ system malfunction or failure.
 The pathophysiology associated with the following systems will be examined: blood, cells and cell growth, nervous, muscle, cardiovascular, endocrine, respiratory, renal, reproductive and gastrointestinal.
-Prerequisites: BIO122 or 222 and CHE102 or 112.
-(4 credits)
+Prerequisites: BIO122 or BIO222 and CHE102 or CHE108SN or CHE112.

 CHE 108SN -

 (4 credits) (NWCore option under Science and the Natural World) General, Organic, and Biological Chemistry (GOB) is a one-semester survey of inorganic, organic, and biological principles.
 Topics include atomic and molecular structure, chemical reactions, organic and biological molecules, solutions, acid-based chemistry, and metabolism.
 The treatment of topics is predominantly descriptive and the course is recommended for programs that require one semester of chemistry.
 This course does not count toward a chemistry major or minor, nor does it count toward the biology cognate requirements.
 This course is offered concurrently online and on-campus.
 The online course includes online lectures and one three-hour laboratory per week; it is only open to RN-BSN students.
 The on-campus course includes three lecture periods and one three-hour laboratory per week and is open to students who are in a pre-nursing cohort.
 Note: Students with math ACT scores below 19 are strongly encouraged to take Basic Algebra prior to enrolling in this course.